Les Misérables (musical): 2019 updated staging

 Using the updated staging developed for the 2009–2010 UK touring production, the musical began previews at the newly renamed Sondheim Theatre on 18 December 2019, with opening night on 16 January 2020.
 The production is co-directed by James Powell and Laurence Connor with set and image design by Matt Kinley, lighting by Paule Constable, sound by Mick Potter and costumes by Andreane Neofitou and Christine Rowlands.
 The first cast for this version included Jon Robyns (Valjean), Bradley Jaden (Javert), Carrie Hope Fletcher (Fantine), Shan Ako (Éponine), Lily Kerhoas (Cosette), Harry Apps (Marius), Gerard Carey (Thénardier), Josefina Gabrielle (Madame Thénardier) and Ashley Gilmour (Enjolras).

 The show was forced to close temporarily from 16 March 2020, as a result of the COVID-19 pandemic.
 It reopened on 25 September 2021.
-Considered one continuous production despite revisions, Les Misérables celebrated its 15,000th performance in London on 28 September 2023.
 A gala performance on 8 October 2025 marked the 40th anniversary, featuring an all-star cast.
+Considered one continuous production despite revisions, Les Misérables played its 16,000th performance in London on 17 February 2026.